2017 Bethune–Cookman Wildcats football team

 The 2017 Bethune–Cookman Wildcats football team represented Bethune–Cookman University in the 2017 NCAA Division I FCS football season.
-They ere led by third-year head coach Terry Sims and played their home games at Municipal Stadium.
+They were led by third-year head coach Terry Sims and played their home games at Municipal Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 7–4, 6–2 in MEAC play to finish in a tie for second place.